KangboLu/React-Boilerplate/README.md

 # React-Boilerplate
 A simple and helpful react boilerplate to save time in react development

+# How to start
-run `npm install` to install dependencies run `npm start` to start the server.
+1. run `npm install` to install dependencies
+2. run `npm start` to start the server.